The problem

 Data belongs to people, and to communities

 Personal data is not a commodity.
 People must be able to control what is collected about them, how it is used, and who can access it.
 But data is also collective.
-Communities should be able to manage shared data as a commons, through stewardship models that go beyond individual consent.
+Communities should be able to govern shared data as a commons, through stewardship models that go beyond individual consent.

 -

 Decisions should be made as close as possible to those affected.
 Local communities govern their digital spaces.
 Coordination happens only when necessary.
+This is what Elinor Ostrom showed through decades of fieldwork: communities can govern shared resources effectively without central control, provided the rules emerge from those who live by them.

 -